Java Clean Architecture Masterclass

 Running IntelliJ IDEA

-To run the IntelliJ IDEA built from source, choose 'Run | Run' from the main menu.
+To run the IntelliJ IDEA that was built from source, choose 'Run | Run' from the main menu.
 This will use the preconfigured run configuration IDEA.

-To run tests on the build, apply these setting to the 'Run | Edit Configurations... | Templates | JUnit' configuration tab:
+To run tests on the build, apply these settings to the 'Run | Edit Configurations... | Templates | JUnit' configuration tab:

 Running IntelliJ IDEA in CI/CD environment